 I don’t know exactly how much stone Wright acquired through this, but it must have been quite a bit.
-One of the changes you can see being done is in the photograph at the top of the page: one level of stone in the Garden Court was added on top of the existing one.
+The photograph at the top of this page shows an apprentice while making a change: Wright added a level of stone in the Garden Court on top of the existing one.

 The apprentice in the photograph above, Curtis Besinger, also wrote about changes in 1943 at Taliesin that were done in stone.
 He related these in his book, Working With Mr. Wright: What It Was Like.

 And in 1945, photographer Ezra Stoller took photographs at Taliesin for a Fortune magazine article on the two Taliesins that came out the next year.
-Dated photographs are used to figure out changes.
+The easiest way for me to figure out changes is by using dated photographs.
 One of those photographs Stoller took is below from a book I own4:

 The photograph shows one of the changes at Wright’s drafting studio.
 The south wall of the studio is to the right of the bell.
 It has the vertical, glass, doors.
-In front of the glass doors is a newly built stone patio.
+Wright had his apprentices build a new stone patio in front of those glass doors.

-While I was totally psyched about this find, I was confused on why Fritz did it.
+While this find totally excited me, I couldn’t figure out why Fritz did it.
 He had to have known that Wright would take full advantage of such an offer in exchange for the use of Taliesin’s farming tractor.
 So, since I was at Taliesin West after this find, I asked “Bruce” Brooks Pfeiffer for ideas about it.

 Bruce, former Wright apprentice who was born in 1930, noted that the request made sense because of World War II.
 The United States’ entry into the war began a period of gasoline and rubber rationing.
 Yet, because Wright’s tractor was a farm vehicle, it wouldn’t have been subject to it.